 The solution is easy – get yourself a sounding board.
 Several, if you can.
 Something magical happens when discussing ideas with another person.
 They see it with fresh eyes and their own unique mix of personality and experience.
 I’m not talking about a “professional”, simply someone who is well-read, trusted, and has a good imagination.

 Just the other day I presented a seed idea to one of my sounding boards (who happens to be a co-worker).
 Not only did she improve on the basic idea, she helped me nail down the major plot points, improve the ending, and gave me a lead-in to a follow up story in the series!
 I literally could not have done it without her help, and the story went from “cool” to “WOW” in three short conversations.

 Everything I have published or am currently writing has been improved by my sounding boards.
 I don’t always take their advice or run with their ideas, but the simple act of discussing it opens up new paths to wander and concepts to explore.
 We communicate in person, on the phone, or via email and I love the way our interaction jump starts my creative juices!
 Since these are people I respect and trust, I feel safe sharing my struggles and new ideas.
 At the same time, they are happy to support my quest to improve and grow as a writer.
 Double win!

 Don’t have any sounding boards?
 Ideally, you will want readers (not fellow writers) who are well-read in multiple genre’s, are supportive rather than pushy, and can be trusted to keep your wonderful ideas to themselves.
+Trusted beta readers are a wonderful source.
 They’ll save you time, improve your work, and stimulate your own creativity – so start looking!